When to Call a Mobile Mechanic: A Beginner’s Guide

 Blue Fluid

 If you notice blue fluid below your car, it is windshield washer fluid.
-This is a watery substance that smells just like window cleaner.
-Washer fluid can also come in other colors like green.
-Make sure that there is no crack in your washer fluid reservoir and have a technician look at its seals and lines.
+This is a watery substance that smells just like a window cleaner.
+Washer fluid can also come in other colors, like green.
+Make sure that there is no crack in your washer fluid reservoir, and have a technician look at its seals and lines.

 Brown or Black Fluid

 This is most likely engine oil.
 Engine oil has a light brown color when first used and then turns darker each time it moves through your engine, collecting dirt and combustion byproducts in the process.
-This type of fluid is a thick, slippery liquid and if it is pooling underneath your car, you’ve got a possible engine oil leak.
-An important step here is if you have a small leak you’ve noticed, you can hold off any issues by keeping the oil topped off until you are able to have it inspected.
-Which we suggest addressing sooner than later, always.
+This type of fluid is a thick, slippery liquid, and if it is pooling underneath your car, you’ve got a possible engine oil leak.
+An important step here is that if you have a small leak you’ve noticed, you can hold off any issues by keeping the oil topped off until you can have it inspected.
+We suggest addressing it sooner rather than later, always.

 Clear FLuid

-Here at Speed Wrench, we hope that you now have a better understanding of what fluids are helping your car run efficiently and what they look like.
+Here at Speed Wrench, we hope that you now have a better understanding of what fluids are, helping your car run efficiently,y and what they look like.
 You can now answer that tough to crack question, what is leaking from my car?

 If you happen to be experiencing any of these problems in the West Michigan area, feel free to contact us today or check out our full-service auto repair shop page to see if we can help!